MidoriSusanna/DoggoPal/README.md

 <h1>Deployment</h1>
 <h2>Version Control</h2>
-<p>The website was created in VSCode and pushed to github to the repository "DoggoPal". <br>
+<p>The website was created in VSCode and pushed to Github to the repository "DoggoPal". <br>
 - git add: preliminary step before committing new elements. <br>
 - git commit -m "": commit changes to the repository.<br>
 - git push: push the committed code to the GitHub repository. <br></p>
 <h2>Deploy to Heroku</h2>
-<p>The project was deployed to the cloud platform Heroku<br></p>
+<p>The project was deployed to the cloud platform Heroku.
+The deployed project can be found at this link: https://doggo-pal-e8d0b36cfc14.herokuapp.com/ <br></p>
 <p>Deployment steps:<br>
 - In order for the project to run on Heroku, we  need Heroku to install the dependencies we used in the project.
 The list of dependencies will go in our requirements.txt file here.
 To create our list of requirements, we  use the following command in the terminal 'Pip3 freeze > requirements.txt'.
 In my project the requirements.txt file is empty because no dependencies were installed.
-This in the beginning was giving issue with the deployment (bug explained at the end of the section).
-Commit and push the changes to githhub.<br>
+This in the beginning was giving issues with the deployment (bug explained at the end of the section).
+Commit and push the changes to Githhub.<br>
 - Set up an Heroku account<br>
 - On the dashboard, click "Create new app"<br>
-- Name the App with a unique name ans select your region (EU/USA) and click "create app"<br>
+- Name the App with a unique name and select your region (EU/USA) and click "create app"<br>
--  It's important to get the settings section done before you deploying the code, click the settings tab on the top-left.<br>
+-  It's important to get the settings section done before deploying the code, click the "Settings" tab on the top-left.<br>
--  Config Var section: if applicable (not the case of this project) add elements from .gitignore.
-To add as an additional config var: the key is PORT and the value is 8000.
-If you do not add this, thedeployment may fail.
+-  Config Var section: if applicable (not the case of this project) add elements from .gitignore. <br>To add as an additional config var: the key is PORT and the value is 8000.
+If this is not added, deployment may fail.
 Click "Add".<br>
 - Add buildpacks to the application: install more dependencies.
-Click "Add buildpack" and add Python, select that and then click “Save changes”.
-The second buildpack is called node.js, select that and click “Save”.
+Click "Add buildpack" and add Python, select it and then click “Save changes”.
+The second buildpack is called node.js, select it and click “Save”.
 Make sure the two buildpacks are in this order (phyton and then node.js).<br>
 - Select Deployment method: Github <br>
-- Confirm connceting with Github <br>
+- Confirm conneting with Github <br>
 - Search the repository name to connect with Github (in this case "DoggoPal").
-Click "Search" and "Connect".
+Click "Search" and "Connect". <br>
 - Enable automatic deploy: this way Heroku will rebuild the app every time a new change is pushed to Github.<br>
 - It is also possible to use the manual deploy.
 Using the manual deploy is very useful if we want to see immediatly new elements we have just pushed to Github.<br>
 - The site should show “App was successfully deployed” message and a button to view the deployed app. <br>